radiantlogicinc/iddm-lite/README.md

-# Home Depot IDDM Lite Deployment
+# IDDM Lite

-This is the configuration for the "IDDM Lite" custom deployment designed for Home Depot.
-This document will explain how to leverage it to most effectively deploy to the in-store IDDMs.
+This is the configuration for the "IDDM Lite" custom deployment.
+It is a stripped-down version of IDDM designed for limited, lightweight use cases.
+This document will explain how to leverage it to most effectively.

 ## Overview